-The Malta Individual Investor Programme (IIP) offers citizenship in a EU Member State that is stable, neutral and highly respected, tying in a solid investment and a lasting bond with the country.
-The Program allows for the grant of citizenship to duly qualified, reputable foreign individuals and families (EU and non-EU nationals) who make a significant contribution to the economic development of Malta.
+Having Maltese citizenship means citizenship in an EU Member State that is stable, neutral and highly respected, tying in a solid investment and a lasting bond with the country.
+New Malta citizenship rules are in the process of being enacted.
+These rules shall allow for the grant of citizenship to duly qualified, reputable foreign individuals and families (EU and non-EU nationals) who make a significant contribution to the economic development of Malta.

 Successful candidates will be granted citizenship by a certificate of naturalization, which can also be extended to include their dependents.
 The Maltese authorities guarantee an efficient application process, and strict due diligence and vetting of applicants, thus ensuring only highly respectable clients will be admitted.

 Once a candidate is awarded Malta citizenship, this automatically includes EU citizenship, thus obtaining the right of establishment in all 28 EU countries and Switzerland.
 Other benefits include the ability to work and/or set up business in Malta and visa-free travel to more than 160 countries in the world, including the USA.
 The application will be processed by Identity Malta (a government institution).
 Applications may only be filed through an Approved Agent.